allevo/seqflow-js/packages/website/src/pages/GetStarted_3refreshQuote.md

 ## Avoid double fetch

 The above code has a subtle bug: if the user clicks the button twice before the first fetch is completed, the application will fetch the quote twice.

+Using the component library provided by SeqFlow team, we can avoid this issue.
+We can disable the button while the quote is being fetched.

 Let's fix it using the below code:

 ```tsx
 import { Button, ButtonComponent, Prose } from "@seqflow/components";